How to Choose the Best Hair Loss Treatments and Medications

 Where to get hair loss treatments online

-There are now several telehealth platforms offering hair loss treatments, including access to a health care provider and medications delivered right to your door.
+There are now several telehealth platforms offering hair loss treatments, including access to a health care provider and the delivery of medications right to your door.
 Experts like board-certified dermatologist Geeta Yadav, MD, recommend telehealth options “for people with early to mild hair loss who do not necessarily need a physical exam.”
 It’s also important to consider how hair loss affects mental health.
 As Dr. Yadav points out, telehealth options for hair loss are “especially helpful for people who may feel embarrassed walking into a clinic.”
 She highlights the importance of choosing a platform with medical evaluation and ongoing support.

 To help you decide which hair loss platform is right for you, we asked several older adults to test telehealth platforms for hair loss.
 These are our top recommended sites.